 Fighting 15s receives a lot of emails each day.
 Sometimes it takes a day or so to get around to dealing with each and every enquiry we receive, and sometimes we will accidentally overlook one, especially if the weekend, holiday or illness has intervened.
-If we have been really ill, which has happened twice in 2022, we may not catch up with each and every email.
+If we have been really ill, which has happened three times in 2022, we regret that we may not catch up with each and every email.
 Our priority as always is fulfilling paid-for orders from customers above everything else: emails come second.

 Sometimes, of course, our replies to emails are bounced as spam by a customer’s ISP or email program.

 How old is Fighting 15s?

 Fighting 15s trades using the following website addresses: fighting15s.co.uk, fighting15sshop.co.uk, gladiatorminiatures.co.uk, martianempires.com and fighting15s.com.
 These addresses were registered on 3/9/2001, 16/5/2005, 18/6/2018, 25/8/2004 and 19/5/2020 respectively, the dates of which can be confirmed independently via a service such as whois.com.
 Our oldest website address therefore dates back to September 2001, and we have been trading since 1 October 2001, when we launched fighting15s.co.uk.